hackerevents/hackerevents/README.md

 * A quick access to Call For Presentation pages.
 * An ical feed of events for each country.

+I started this project because I was tired to visit many websites to have basic information about the event I was interested in.

 ### Open to contribution